Flanging: Comparison with phase shifting

 Flanging is one specific type of phase-shifting, or "phasing".
 In phasing, the signal is passed through one or more all-pass filters with non-linear phase response and then added back to the original signal.
 This results in constructive and destructive interference that varies with frequency, giving a series of peaks and troughs in the frequency response of the system.
 In general, the position of these peaks and troughs do not occur in a harmonic series.

 In contrast, flanging relies on adding the signal to a uniform time-delayed copy of itself, which results in an output signal with peaks and troughs which are in a harmonic series.
 Extending the comb analogy, flanging yields a comb filter with regularly spaced teeth, whereas phasing results in a comb filter with irregularly spaced teeth.

 In both phasing and flanging, the characteristics (phase response and time delay respectively) are generally varied in time, leading to an audible sweeping effect.
 To the ear, flanging and phasing sound similar, yet they are recognizable as distinct colorations.
 Commonly, flanging is referred to as having a "jet-plane-like" characteristic.
 In order for the comb filter effect to be audible, the spectral content of the program material must be full enough within the frequency range of this moving comb filter to reveal the filter's effect.
 It is more apparent when it is applied to material with a rich harmonic content, and is most obvious when applied to a white noise or similar noise signal.
-If the frequency response of this effect is plotted on a graph, the trace resembles a comb, and so is called a comb filter.
+If the frequency response of this effect is plotted on a linearly-scaled graph, the trace resembles a comb, and so is called a comb filter.